Overview

 Personalized Benchmarking: Goal Tracking & Variable Income

-I also provided option to add additional income per users' comments in 1st round of usability testing.
+I also provided the option to add additional income per users' comments in 1st round of usability testing.

 Benchmark Dashboard